kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 #### Story 2: FPGA Bitstream Sharing

 An inference service uses FPGAs to accelerate a specific model.
 Loading a bitstream takes several seconds.
-The driver sets `sharingAffinity.parameterKeys: ["fpga.example.com/bitstream"]`.
-The scheduler only co-allocates Pods that request a compatible bitstream onto an already-locked FPGA; affinity-aware *preference* for FPGAs that already have the bitstream loaded (over fresh ones) is delivered in beta.
+The driver publishes a CEL expression on the slice that extracts the bitstream identifier from its opaque config (e.g., `bitstream: "object.bitstreamID"`).
+The scheduler only co-allocates Pods that request a compatible bitstream onto an already-locked FPGA;
+affinity-aware *preference* for FPGAs that already have the bitstream loaded (over fresh ones) is delivered in beta.

 - Pod A (bitstream-ml-v2) is allocated an FPGA → FPGA locks to bitstream-ml-v2
 - Pod B (bitstream-ml-v2) arrives → eligible to share the same FPGA